AnTulcha/Celbridge/README.md

 </a>
 <br>

+> [!WARNING]
-Celbridge is still in **early development**.
+> Celbridge is still in **early development**.
 Any update may introduce incompatibilities with previous versions, so always back up any data created with Celbridge.

 # Key Features

 ## Python Integration

-* An integrated Python kernel running Python 3.13.
+* An integrated Python interpreter, with configurable Python version.
-* Easy package installation process: no need for virtual environments.
+* Fast and easy package installation using [uv](https://docs.astral.sh/uv/): no need for virtual environments.
-* An integrated read–eval–print loop (REPL) shell, featuring
+* An integrated read–eval–print loop (REPL), featuring
     * Syntax highlighting
     * Command history
     * Command completion